linode/apl-docs/docs/get-started/_post-install.md

 <!-- ![console-login](img/console-login.png) -->

 When OIDC is configured, an external IDP user needs to be a member of the "otomi-admin" group.
-Now follow the same steps as described above to activate Drone.